Bideford, Westward Ho! and Appledore Railway: Stations, halts and track layout

-After Bideford (Quay) was a halt at Bideford (Strand Road) Halt, which was close to the 'Yard' with the principal engine, carriage, and maintenance sheds.
-Chanter's Lane Halt or 'The Lane' Halt was next, followed by The Causeway Halt, which had a two-storey traditional signal box built by order of the Board of Trade who had inspected the line a month after it opened.
+After Bideford (Quay) was a halt at Bideford (Strand Road) Halt, which was close to the yard containing the principal engine, carriage, and maintenance sheds.
+Chanter's Lane Halt or The Lane Halt was next, followed by The Causeway Halt, which had a two-storey traditional signal box built by order of the Board of Trade which had inspected the line a month after it opened.
 Following on from these were Kenwith Castle Halt, Abbotsham Road Station, Cornborough Cliffs Halt with its wooden platform, Westward Ho!
 Station, Beach Road Halt, Northam Station (Pimpley Road) with a platform and waiting room, Richmond Road Halt with a level crossing, platform and shelter, Lovers Lane Halt with a platform and finally Appledore Station, which lay close to the Anglican church.

 The railway seems to have lacked stock-proof fencing in places, clearly indicated in a postcard of a scene near Chanter's Lane.
 Presumably the light railway order, low speeds and cow catchers on the locomotives made this unnecessary on some parts of the line.
-On the same postcard the railway is mistakenly called the 'Bideford, Chanter's Lane, Westward Ho! and Appledore Railway'.
+On the same postcard the railway is mistakenly called the Bideford, Chanter's Lane, Westward Ho! and Appledore Railway.
 Substantial wood fencing is present at other sites in surviving photographs.

 Bideford Quay Station and Strand Road Halt

 Bideford Quay had a coal siding and eventually a loop, but no platforms and therefore carriages were fitted with steps that reached almost to ground level.
-It had benches on the quay side, the Manager's office, a Booking Office and a Waiting Room, with an exterior clock saying 'Train leaves for Westward Ho!, Northam and Appledore'.
-Bideford (Strand Road) had a signal hut'.
+It had benches on the quay side, the manager's office, a booking office and a waiting room, with an exterior clock saying "Train leaves for Westward Ho!, Northam and Appledore".
+Bideford (Strand Road) had a signal hut.